 Ciara M. Huff

 Ciara M. Huff is a Baltimore native whose passion for child welfare started from a very early age.
 As a young girl, she observed her mother, a devoted childcare provider, care for and nurture children in the community, which sparked her interest in child advocacy.
 Ms. Huff entered her academic career with the goal of advocating for at-risk youth.
-She holds a B.A. in Criminology & Criminal Justice from the University of Maryland, College Park and a M.A. in Legal & Ethical Studies and M.S. in Negotiations & Conflict Management from the University of Baltimore.
+She holds a B.A. in Criminology & Criminal Justice from the University of Maryland, College Park, with a minor in Human Development, and an M.A. in Legal & Ethical Studies and M.S. in Negotiations & Conflict Management from the University of Baltimore.